Marceillo/eco-shave/README.md

 ### Home Page

 * Styling : Used one of bootstrape [4.6 template example](https://getbootstrap.com/docs/4.6/examples/carousel/) example for the carousel and styled from there.
 * Image: I used a [Ai generatied image](https://www.bing.com/images/create?FORM=GENILP) as I could not find a image that matches.
-* When a user is looged in it will show there name but when not is will show Your Profile.
+* When a user is logged in it will show their name but when not it will show Your Profile.

 <br>
 <details>